Rheumatoid arthritis (RA) and RA medications can cause hair loss, but it’s rare and usually not severe. Learn how to manage the hair loss.

 - neuropathy, or nerve damage

 If you have RA, you might experience skin and eye problems.
 In rare cases, it can also lead to hair loss.

-If you have RA, your immune system may start to attack tissues in your skin.
-This is where hair follicles are located.
-It can cause some of your hair to fall out.
+If you have RA, your immune system may start to attack tissues in your skin, where your hair follicles are located.
+This can cause some of your hair to fall out.

-The most common types of medication used to treat RA are disease-modifying antirheumatic drugs (DMARDs).
+DMARDs are the most common type of RA medication.
 These medications control RA by suppressing your immune system.

 Biologics are another class of drugs used to treat RA.
 They reduce inflammation caused by your immune system by blocking certain cells and the proteins they make.

-Some DMARDs can cause hair loss.
-Biologics can also cause your hair to thin, although this side effect is rare.
+The biologics etanercept (Enbrel) and adalimumab (Humira) can also cause your hair to thin.
+This side effect is rare.

-If you experience hair loss from taking biologic RA medications, it probably won’t be severe.
-Your hair growth will likely return to normal once you stop taking the drug.
+If you experience hair loss after taking a biologic, it probably won’t be severe.
+Your hair growth will likely return to usual once you stop taking the drug.

 Other autoimmune disorders can also lead to hair loss.

-For example, alopecia areata is an autoimmune disorder in which your immune system targets your hair follicles.
-If you have alopecia, you will likely lose patches of hair.
+Alopecia areata is an autoimmune disorder in which your immune system targets hair follicles.
+If you have alopecia, you’ll likely lose patches of hair.
 In rarer cases, you may lose most of the hair on your head.